Tencent teams up with IBM to offer business software over the cloud

 Tencent's alliance with IBM, which has deep experience providing computing and consulting services to corporate clients, provides the Shenzhen company a competitive answer to its Chinese rival Alibaba Group Holding Ltd's nascent cloud efforts.

-An e-commerce giant, Alibaba has been slowly building its cloud unit, which recorded just $38 million in revenue in the three months ended June 30.
+An e-commerce giant, Alibaba has been slowly building its cloud unit, which recorded just $38 million (23.78 million pounds) in revenue in the three months ended June 30.

 Tencent said it would tap IBM for its "industry expertise and enterprise reach" but did not disclose financial terms of the deal.